 Recommended for Romantic Dining because: Alo is a high caliber restaurant for your high caliber honey.

 Courtney's expert tip: Come very hungry if you are doing the tasting menu.
 Every single course is worth some stomach space.
 Reservations are hard to come by, so plan months in advance by going to exploretock.com.

 Cluny Bistro takes French food and makes it unfussy.
-You can have your caramelized onion soup and moules frites but you don't need to have a side of snobbery.
+You can have your caramelized onion soup and steak frites but you don't need to have a side of snobbery.
 Even so, the backdrop for your dining experience will be absolutely stunning.
 Imagine the look of an elegantly decorated French cookie.
 High ceilings will have you convinced that the Eiffel Tower is within walking distance.
 The boulangerie tempts patrons on the way out the door, with all things pastry waiting to be fawned over and taken home in a paper bag.
-But make sure to enjoy the classic French dishes on a plate, like the tuna tartare nicoise or the ginger-chili frog's legs.
+But make sure to enjoy the classic French dishes as small plates, like the fois gras eclairs and the fried frog's legs.
 It is romance on a plate.